-I’ve been feeling restless for a long time, last year we were supposed to take a month long family trip.
-I had dreamed of spending a month in the French countryside with my family.
+I’ve been feeling restless for a long time, last year we were supposed to take a month-long family trip.
+I had dreamed of spending a month in the French countryside with them.
 Something completely foreign sans the imagery I’ve seen on some international real estate shows on TV.
 Running an IT business that I believed required me to be local for close to two decades has given me a lot of freedom and also made me feel tethered in many ways to a small geographic area.
 It was my choice, I have no regrets.

 Breaking the Mental Tether

 Last year I wrote how I was shifting focus, I did not abandon the IT business but I stopped growing it to emphasize a growing segment of my business.
 The emphasis would pave the way for more flexibility in my schedule.
 This effort coupled with the amazing advances in technology that allow me to do more of my job from anywhere have largely cut that psychological tether I had hung on to for so many years.

 I eluded to movers having cleared out our possessions, that’s kind of a big deal and it involves the sale of our home.
 Part of our logic to do this now is to lock in gains in real estate while the conditions are good but not feeling like we were right at the top of the market.
 As a wise adviser once told me, leave something for the next person.
 What that means is don’t try to sell at the top of the market, sell when the market is strong and a buyer can feel confident that they will also get a return.
 That sounds smart to me, so we are selling our house and rental now and we’ll have some time on the road to enjoy a special experience as a family.
 We can then return with a fresh plan derived in an appropriate environment.
 In the meantime, we have a safety valve, a fallback plan, but I think we’ll do far better than that.